 “With ikan bilis in powder form, there is no waste or boiled-out ikan bilis to throw away.
 More importantly, if the backbone has not been removed (as happens in some of the super clean ikan bilis you find in the stores nowadays), you will get a very healthy dose of good calcium, that most of us are short of.”

-I was totally sold.
-I embarked on making the ikan bilis powder and with the help of my oven and electric blender, I found the process really easy and effortless.
-This is a great condiment for porridge and also a secret ingredient for many dishes, particularly soup and stir fries.
-These ikan bilis has a naturally sweet and salty taste that complements many types of savoury dishes.
-At first, I wasn’t sure what temperature to bake the ikan bilis in, but luckily I found wokkingmum’s detailed and useful recipe which gives me a very clear guide to start with.
+I was sold.
+I embarked on making the ikan bilis powder with the help of my oven and electric grinder, finding the process satisfying and effortlessly easy.
+This is a great condiment for porridge (baby food!) and also a secret ingredient for many Chinese dishes, particularly soup and stir fries.
+These ikan bilis have a naturally sweet and salty taste that complements many types of savoury dishes.

 |First, rinse the ikan bilis (anchovies) in a few changes of water.
 This will reduce the excess saltiness.
 Ikan bilis come in vary degrees of saltiness depending on the type you buy and as a general guide, I recommend rinsing them in two changes of water; but if your ikan bilis is the extra-salty variety, you may need another 1-2 rinses.
 At the same time, do not over-rinse the ikan bilis; the ikan bilis powder needs to be quite salty to work its magic as a seasoning condiment.|

 |After washing the ikan bilis, pat dry on paper towels and arrange them one flat layer on a baking tray.
 For best results, allow to air dry before baking in the oven.|